 Greenstone has been working with global manufacturer Hypertherm to improve the company’s data management across its global locations and supply chain.
-Through the use of Greenstone’s sustainability and supply chain software solutions, Hypertherm has been able to streamline data collection and access the accurate data required to set ambitious goals for 2030.
+Through the use of Greenstone’s sustainability reporting software and sustainable supply chain software solutions, Hypertherm has been able to streamline data collection and access the accurate data required to set ambitious goals for 2030.
 Read the project case study below.

 Hypertherm is a 100% associate-owned industrial manufacturer headquartered in the US.
 From 16 sites across 10 countries, Hypertherm designs and manufactures plasma, waterjet and laser cutting systems and software for use in a variety of industries such as shipbuilding, manufacturing and automotive repair.

 Hypertherm uses Greenstone’s sustainability reporting software, Enterprise, and sustainable supply chain software, SupplierPortal, to collect, manage, analyse and report data across its offices, facilities and supplier network.

 As a manufacturing company, Hypertherm is challenged with managing large volumes of data, such as waste data and hardware-level energy data, from different areas of the business.

 Hypertherm has an environmental stewardship team of three people.
 This team’s focus is on how Hypertherm’s sustainability performance and emissions reduction can be improved across all three GHG scopes; from internally within its own production processes, all the way downstream to its suppliers and customers.

 The team relies on ‘Green Champions’ from all departments of the company to leverage their expertise within different subject areas.
 In order to engage with this group, and make sustainability relevant to all sides of the business, the team have consistently found themselves reaching for data to support this.